zerynth/docs/docs/reference/guide/docs/vhal.md

 **`int vhalPinAttachInterrupt(int vpinintmode,extCbkFn fn, uint32_t timeout)`**

-Attach callback *`fn* to `vpi*. *fn* is called from an ISR when there is a status change identified by mode`. *m```*` can be one of the PINMODE_EXT macros.
-Return a non negative integer identifying the slot  has been attached to.
-If  is NULL the currently attached function is removed and the interrupt disabled.
+Attach callback *fn* to *vpin*. *fn* is called from an ISR when there is a status change identified by mode. *mode* can be one of the PINMODE_EXT macros.
+Return a non negative integer identifying the slot _fn_ has been attached to.
+If _fn_ is NULL the currently attached function is removed and the interrupt disabled.

 **`typedef void(*extCbkFn)(int slot int dir)`**